 - Best For: Families and beginners looking for some unique trails

-Oak Openings Preserve is a great park with a rather extensive 12-mile mountain bike trail system.
+Oak Openings Preserve is a great park with an extensive 12-mile mountain bike trail system.
 The park also boasts trails for hiking, skiing and horseback riding.
-Though most of the bike trails in this park are rated easy to intermediate, the numerous bridges and wooden boardwalks make the riding in this area truly unique.
+Though most of the bike trails in this park are rated easy to intermediate, the numerous bridges and wooden boardwalks make riding in this area truly unique.
 The bike trails at Oak Openings are perfect for a family outing or for new riders looking to get out for a spin.
-Plus, with a few optional features out on the trails, this is an ideal place to practice and improve your skills.
+Plus, with a few optional features on the trails, this is an ideal place to practice and improve your skills.

 - Location: Cuyahoga Falls, OH, in Hampton Hills Metropark, 28 miles south of Cleveland

 - Length: 6.4-mile round-trip loop

 - Best For: A workout on fast trails free of foot traffic